The true beauty of nature is perfectly summed up in some of SA’s native orchids. Which of these can you find?

 Orchids can be pollinated by native bees, native wasps, native flies, ants and fungus gnats, or they can self-pollinate, which means they don’t need assistance to reproduce.

 Different orchids flower at different times of the year.
-But with some species being as small as two centimetres, you could easily walk straight past them – or even worse, tread on them by accident.
+But with some species being as small as 2 cm, you could easily walk straight past them – or even worse, tread on them by accident.

 Here are five you might like to look out for: